 - Hosted PBX – Takes that PBX functionality into the cloud into a fully managed, more flexible communications solution.
 There’s no on-premises equipment, aside from the IP phones or soft clients that connect to the cloud platform.
 It’s perfect for new businesses and for SMBs who want to extend office voice and UC services to multiple offices, mobile employees, and teleworkers.
 Hosted PBX has many synonyms (e.g., cloud PBX, hosted VoIP) and is a core component of UCaaS (unified communications as a service).

 - UCaaS – Builds on the cloud/hosted PBX services and adds in collaboration tools, messaging, and video conferencing.

-While you may offer all of these options to your customers, it’s important to recognize that hosted PBX and cloud communications is one of the most flexible and highest growth markets.
-It applies to companies of any size and can be adopted into numerous verticals.
+While you may offer all of these options to your customers, it’s important to recognize that hosted PBX and cloud communications are the most flexible and highest growth markets.
+It applies to companies of any size and can be adapted into numerous verticals.

 Why Should You Choose White Label Hosted PBX?

 If you’re a service provider looking for opportunities for growth and expansion, hosted PBX could hold the answers.
 So the next question is: how do I get there?
 What do I need to offer these solutions?
-Short answer is: software.
+The short answer is: software.